joycao1/splash-hyena/README.md

 # Optimized Pipeline

-This repository contains a **high-performance pipeline** for processing **large single-cell sequencing datasets** on the Stanford Sherlock HPC cluster.
+This repository contains a pipeline for processing large single-cell sequencing datasets on the Stanford Sherlock HPC cluster.
 It includes tools for chunking, filtering, aggregating, and converting sequencing reads into FASTA outputs.

 ## Repository Structure